e-HAIL Members

 Assistant Professor, School of Information

-Areas of Expertise: New AI methods for high-dimensional datasets or domains with “small n” –many health applications fit that criteria.
+Areas of Expertise: New AI methods for high-dimensional datasets or domains with “small n” –many health applications fit that criteria

 Publications: